You are currently viewing Isotonix Lawsuit

 How does Isotonix compare to other supplement brands?

-Compared to competitors like Herbalife or Plexus, Isotonix uses a unique isotonic delivery system.
+Compared with competitors such as Herbalife and Plexus, Isotonix employs a unique isotonic delivery system.
 However, all three companies have faced scrutiny over their MLM structures and marketing practices.

 Are MLM-based supplement companies reliable?